ranjotkaur005/scm.1/README.md

 3. Install dependencies (if any).

 ## Usage
-This is a simple project to practise ignoring unnessary files and writing a project README.
+This is a simple project to practise ignoring unnessary files and writing a project README.md